Education in Slovakia: Higher Education

 The Slovak term vysoká škola ("school of higher education") encompasses all tertiary education institutions, including both universities and non-university colleges (vysoké školy odborné).
 The oldest university in Slovakia was Universitas Istropolitana, founded in 1465.
 The largest and most comprehensive university today is Comenius University in Bratislava.
 For a comprehensive list, see List of colleges and universities in Slovakia.

 The Act on Higher Education Institutions (2002) distinguishes between three types of higher education institutions:

 Public Higher Education Institutions: The most common type, established by law and largely funded by the government, as well as through potential business activities.
 The majority of Slovak universities are public.

 State Higher Education Institutions: These include military, police, and medical schools, established by relevant government ministries and funded by the government and potential business activities.

 Private Higher Education Institutions: Established and funded by non-governmental entities but require accreditation from the Ministry of Education.
 Private institutions are less common than public or state institutions.

 Tuition at public and state universities is generally free for Slovak citizens and EU students for programs taught in Slovak.
 However, programs in foreign languages, particularly English, typically require tuition fees, ranging from approximately US$2,300 to US$13,500 per academic year, depending on the field of study.
 International students from outside the EU are generally required to pay tuition fees, regardless of the language of instruction.
-International students from outside the EU are generally required to pay tuition fees, regardless of the language of instruction.
 Foreign diplomas must undergo a recognition process in Slovakia to be officially recognized for university enrollment.

 Admission to higher education is competitive, and entrance examinations are common, varying by institution and program.
 Maturita results are also considered in the admission process.
 The number of higher education institutions and available programs has increased significantly since the late 20th century, leading to a higher overall enrollment rate in tertiary education.
 A growing number of Slovak students also pursue higher education abroad, particularly in the Czech Republic, due to linguistic proximity, economic factors, and system similarities.

 Higher education programs in Slovakia are structured according to the Bologna Process, with three main levels or stages:

 Stage 1: Bachelor's degree (bakalár, Bc.): 3–4 years in duration.

 Stage 2: Master's degree (magister, Mgr.), Engineer's degree (inžinier, Ing.), or Doctorate (in specific fields): Master's programs typically last 1–3 years following a Bachelor's degree.
 Doctorate programs at this stage include: